 2. A daily journal could become a means to internalize emotions and bad habits rather than sharing them with a close friend or family member that could provide assistance or some alternative outlook that you personally couldn't see.

 3. Your journal is a perfect mechanism to be completely honest with yourself.
 However, it can be difficult to be entirely honest even on paper, and individuals may falsely portray themselves or their desires in life.

-All in all, I feel that keeping a journal is a necessary discipline that all people should at least try for a period of at least two weeks to see what effects it has on your life, which why I personally have just begun my journey into journaling to see where it takes me.
+All in all, I feel that keeping a journal is a necessary discipline that all people should at least try for a period of at least a month to see what effects it has on your life, which why I personally have just begun my journey into journaling to see where it takes me.